agude/agude.github.io/_books/mission_of_gravity.md

 {% capture the_author %}<span class="author-name">{{ page.book_author }}</span>{% endcapture %}
 {% capture eater %}{% include book_link.html title="Eater" %}{% endcapture %}

-The story is basically an adventure.
-Barlennan and his crew travel to unknown parts of Mesklin and encounter strange inhabitants.

-The gigantic
-The primartive
-The island-dweling glider builders.
+The book is story-driven.
+Barlennan---a centipede like alien---and his crew travel to unknown parts of Mesklin on their ship the _Bree_ and encounter strange inhabitants.
+The encounter the gigantic builders, who make their entire city into a trap to kill the local, even-larger predators.
+Later they run into primative canoe-building Mesklinite who capture the crew but grant them their freedom after being fooled into thinking the radio is a god.
+And finally they encounter the island-dwelling Mesklinites who developed gliders in the lower gravity region near the equator.

 Seeing what technology an author mispredicts is part of the fun of reading old sci-fi; I pointed out a few cases before, for example in my review of {{